anxpara/wayfinder-animation-tool/README.md

 ### Stash

-* Every waypoint has a stash.
-You can throw whatever you want into it, or you can ignore it.
+* Add an optional stash to a waypoint.
+Throw in whatever you want, and use it later when animating or controlling behavior.
 For example...

 ```typescript
 class ColorSquareStash {